Who Was Princess Diana?

 Born Diana Spencer on July 1, 1961, Princess Diana became Lady Diana Spencer after her father inherited the title of Earl Spencer in 1975.
-She married heir to the British throne, Prince Charles, on July 29, 1981.
+She married the heir to the British throne, Prince Charles, on July 29, 1981.
 They had two sons and later divorced in 1996.
-Diana died in a car crash after trying to escape the paparazzi in Paris on the night of August 30, 1997.
+Diana died on August 31, 1997, from injuries she sustained in a car crash in Paris.
+She is remembered as the "People's Princess" because of her widespread popularity and global humanitarian efforts.

 British royalty Princess Diana Spencer was born on July 1, 1961, near Sandringham, England.
 Diana, Princess of Wales, was one of the most adored members of the British royal family.
 She was the daughter of Edward John Spencer, Viscount Althorp, and Frances Ruth Burke Roche, Viscountess Althorp (later known as the Honorable Frances Shand Kydd).
-Her parents divorced when Diana was young, and her father won custody of her and her siblings.
-She was educated first at Riddlesworth Hall and then went to boarding school at West Heath School.
+Her parents divorced when Diana was young, and her father won custody of the children.
+Following her initial education at home, Diana attended Riddlesworth Hall School and then West Heath School.

 She became Lady Diana Spencer after her father inherited the title of Earl Spencer in 1975.
-Although she was known for her shyness growing up, she did show an interest in music and dancing.
+Although she was known for her shyness while growing up, she did show an interest in music and dancing.
 Diana also had a great fondness for children.
-After attending finishing school at the Institut Alpin Videmanette in Switzerland, she moved to London.
-She began working with children, eventually becoming a kindergarten teacher at the Young England School.
+After attending finishing school at Institut Alpin Videmanette in Switzerland, she moved to London.
+She began working with children, eventually becoming an assistant at Young England Kindergarten.

 Diana was no stranger to the British royal family, having reportedly played with Prince Andrew and Prince Edward as a child while her family rented Park House, an estate owned by Queen Elizabeth II.
 In 1977, she became reacquainted with their older brother, Prince Charles, who was 13 years her senior.